tututou/ColonyCounter/Front-End/README.md

 For UI components and layout we are using [AngularJS Material](https://material.angularjs.org/latest/).
 Please make use of these UI components.
 You should be able to avoid CSS almost entirely using [AngularJS Material's layout system](https://material.angularjs.org/latest/layout/introduction).
 Please familiarize yourself with how this works.
 If you are familiar with Bootstrap, this should be easy for you to learn.

+# Icons

+We are using [FontAwesome](http://fontawesome.io/icons/) for icons in our application.
+Please use these icons.

 # Creating a new view: